Managing RAM Limits

 Virtual System RAM Limits

-For Xen, OpenVZ and Vserver virtual systems, Cloudmin can define a limit on the amount of RAM the virtual system can consume.
+For Xen, KVM, LXC, OpenVZ and Vserver virtual systems, Cloudmin can define a limit on the amount of RAM the virtual system can consume.
 This prevents a single system from consuming all the RAM on the host, and allows you to parcel out memory based on how much a customer pays or what an application requires.

-OpenVZ and Vserver systems can also be configured with no RAM limit, which allows them to potentially consume all RAM on the host.
+OpenVZ, LXC and Vserver systems can also be configured with no RAM limit, which allows them to potentially consume all RAM on the host.
 Memory that is not actually used by processes running within the system is potentially available to other virtual systems or processes on the host, which means that RAM can potentially be over-committed.

 Xen systems always have a fix RAM limit, and do not allow that block to be shared with other systems while the Xen instance is running.
 Thus there is no possibility of over-committing RAM.